maecapozzi/github-clone/README.md

+To run this app:

+Clone this repo

+`cd` into the directory

+run `npm install` to install all dependencies

+run `npm start` to start the app

 1. Create a Search Component for the Github Username
 2. On Search, make an api call to Github API to fetch the information about the user
   * API URL: https://api.github.com/users/{username}